garydgregory/garydgregory.github.io/docs/about.markdown

 - [JUnit in Action 2nd Ed](/books)
 - [Spring Batch in Action](/books)

-Gary is an open-source contributor and member of the [Apache Software Foundation](https://www.apache.org), a committer on, and serves on the Project Management Commitees of:
+Gary is an open-source contributor and member of the [Apache Software Foundation](https://www.apache.org), a committer on, and serves on the Project Management Committees of:

 - [Apache Commons](https://commons.apache.org)
 - [Apache Logging](https://logging.apache.org) which includes [Log4j](https://logging.apache.org/log4j/2.x/index.html)